Yoga is more than just postures…it’s a whole approach to life.

 Question : 8 limbs / Password : yoga

 “Zamir’s 8 Limbs training is a wealth of information that is accessible and relevant to all with texts, discussion, and asanas to help incorporate the teachings.
 Yoga teachers who have learned about the 8 limbs of yoga in their training can find a renewed understanding; students who are new to the practice can find a clear introduction to the concepts.
 I highly recommend this course.”

 - Ally - Yoga teacher & school instructor

 Read Zamir’s article titled A Vision of Yoga for Our Time for a deeper understanding of yoga’s role in global transformation.

 Zamir is the primary instructor in yoga asana, pranayama, meditation and yoga philosophy for the Langara College yoga teacher training programs.
-His hatha yoga training was under David Goulet, who studied with the late Swami Gitananda of Ananda Ashram in India.
+His hatha yoga training was under David Goulet, who developed the Chakra Yoga System following his studies with Swami Gitananda in India during the 1970’s.
 This approach is strongly influenced by developments in modern biology, physics and chemistry to provide a holistic and paradigm-shifting understanding of the body-mind system, one that complements the scientific knowledge of ancient yogis.

 His spiritual teacher is Wisdom Master Maticintin, founder of HUMUH : Clear Mind Buddhism.
 She is a lineage holder of "Mind Treasure Teachings", meaning they come forth as a direct means of cultivating the mind of enlightenment.
-In its highest expression it known as Ati-yoga (primordial yoga) and primarily focuses on meditation and Buddhist logic.
+Also known as Ati-yoga, it primarily focuses on meditation and Buddhist logic.